finbourne/lusid-sdk-csharp/sdk/docs/AddressKeyDefinitionApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AddressKeyDefinitionApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AddressKeyDefinitionApi>();
             var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the address key definition.
 Defaults to return the latest version of the address key definition if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing address key definitions from a previous call to list address key definitions.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional)